GeoscienceAustralia/ptha/propagation/SWALS/tests/validation_tests/README.md

 This takes about an hour to run on my desktop (as of July 2022).
 It searches the test problem directories for scripts named `run_model.sh`, and runs them inside their parent directories.

 Most tests use openmp parallelism alone, but a significant minority also use MPI.
 The commands controlling openmp and MPI (i.e. number of threads, ranks, etc) are determined by the script [../../src/test_run_commands.sh](../../src/test_run_commands).
-For easier portablility between machines the latter script usually just sources some machine specific script, such as [this example](../../src/test_run_commands_basic).
+For easier portability between machines the latter script usually just sources some machine specific script, such as [this example](../../src/test_run_commands_basic).

 For each problem the `run_model.sh` scripts print multiple `PASS` (or `FAIL`) statements and, in most cases, make figures in the test problem directories. `FAIL` statements indicate the test criteria were not satisfied.